Health informatics: graduate area of work

 Graduates have gone on to have various roles within the NHS.
 In the short term this has included senior analyst roles, service management, project management and quality improvement management; and into even more senior roles such as head of business intelligence.
 In the longer term, graduates may have the opportunity to progress into more senior roles, including director-level opportunities with responsibility for IT and information management within a whole hospital or organisation, such as the director of informatics or chief information officer.

-Richard Betteridge is graduate trainee in health informatics at the NHS Leadership Academy.
-He has been in his role for a year, with two years’ previous experience as a clinician.
+RICHARD BETTERIDGE is graduate trainee in health informatics at the NHS LEADERSHIP ACADEMY.
+He has been in his role for two years, with three years’ previous experience as a clinician.